Dipanjan-chatterjee/Telus_Data_Science/README.md

 Please replace the filename with the original filepath while running the actual code.
 The third argument is the list of words which will be passed in this format: "[word_1,word_2,word_3,...,word_n]".
 The code will parse this format and take each word and find the most closest matched company name using fuzzy search algorithm.

-Output: The output of this program will be saved in a csv file consists of two columns.
+Output: The output of this program will be saved in a csv file (same location as the script) has two columns.
 One is the user inputted word, another is the closest matched company name.
 The name of the csv file will be 'Task2_Output--%Y-%m-%d-%H-%M-%S.csv'.